 There are no positions opened for self-funded students.
 Admitted students will receive monthly stipend and all fees covered.
 The Program accepts application from all over the world, while one or more places are usually reserved for students residing outside European Union.
 For further information about application process, fees and funding visit the official website.

-The University of York offers full funded PhD program in Human rights within its Centre for applied human rights.
+The University of York offers full funded PhD program in Human rights within its Centre for Applied Human Rights.
 The Centre undertakes researches on various topics – human rights defenders, human rights practice, human rights and development, legal empowerment, refugee law and policy, responsibility to protect, transitional justice etc. PhD program is supported by the Department of Politics and York Law School and inter-departmental Development and Conflict Working Group and York Law School’s Socio-Legal Research group as well.
-Besides regular courses, Centre often organizes lectures, workshops and conferences on the topic of human right issues.
+Besides regular courses, Centre often organizes lectures, workshops and conferences on the topic of human rights issues.

 Interested students are invited to make online application, choosing the option of “PhD in Politics” or the “PhD in Law”, depending on their preferences.
 Potential supervisor should also be stated during the application.
 Finally, draft dissertation proposal should be submitted following the template provided on the website.

-There are different funding opportunities related to this program.
+There are different funding opportunities for students who have been accepted into the program.
 Both University of York and external funders offer financial assistance.
-There are also part-time employment opportunities and scholarships, although scholarships have early application deadlines.
+There are also part-time employment opportunities as tutors or lecturers.
+Potential scholarship opportunities and other forms of assistance are discusses with students who have been admitted.
+Nevertheless, students should keep in mind that many scholarships have early application deadlines.